I gave a talk at State Of the Map 2017, the official OpenStreetMap annual conference, which took place in Japan last month.

 Here’s something a bit different, but again automatically generated.

 Matias Dahl made these diagrams which show tag transitions, meaning it’s tracking things which have changed from one tag to another, and looking at the statistical frequence of these transitions, which turns up some interesting linkages, showing that tags are related, but often confused, perhaps because they are very similar or overlapping in their definition.

-This is neat use of the big “history dump”.
-He had crunch all of that data rather than just the current “planet dump” in order to figure out these tag transitions.
+This is a neat use of the big “history dump”.
+He had to crunch all of that data rather than just the current “planet dump” in order to figure out these tag transitions.